PFAS: A Special Report

 The levels of PFAS found in our drinking water are below what the EPA considers to be a threat.
 The concentration of PFOA and PFOS are 11.4 parts-per-trillion which is below the 70 parts-per-trillion EPA threshold.

 The State of Wisconsin currently DOES NOT have any standards for what is considered safe levels of PFAS.
-The standards will need to be developed in due haste but we can obviously need to lean on neighboring states standards.
+The standards will need to be developed in due haste but we can obviously lean on neighboring states standards.

 Using an abundance of caution, Well 15 was turned off.
 Here is heat map that shows what neighborhoods get water from Well 15.
 Almost all of District 6 is out of this service zone: